-Palo Alto Networks Revolutionizes Cloud Security With Industry-First Integrated Code To Cloud Intelligence
+Palo Alto Networks Revolutionizes Cloud Security With Industry-First Integrated Code to Cloud Intelligence

-Prisma Cloud's new integrated Code to Cloud intelligence provides a single source of truth around application risk for developers, operations and security teams.
-Code to Cloud intelligence delivers vital application context to uncover and prevent complex risks, with easy remediation across code, infrastructure and runtime environment.
-Watch the latest Prisma Cloud video and Register for the upcoming Prisma Cloud Darwin webinar to initiate your Darwin moment.

-United Arab Emirates, Dubai - In the last decade, organizations have begun building and deploying cloud applications at an unprecedented pace, and there's no sign of slowing down.
-According to Gartner, 65% of application workloads will be optimized or ready for cloud delivery by 2027 - up from 45% in 2022.
+(MENAFN- Wallis Public Relations) United Arab Emirates, Dubai., November.
+2, 2023 — In the last decade, organizations have begun building and deploying cloud applications at an unprecedented pace, and there’s no sign of slowing down.
+According to Gartner, 65% of application workloads will be optimized or ready for cloud delivery by 2027 — up from 45% in 2022.

 While the cloud offers exceptional agility and efficiency, it introduces major security risks that have become increasingly widespread — 80% of security exposures are found in cloud environments, according to the company’s Unit 42® Threat Intelligence team, which can result in large-scale breaches.
 These rising cloud attacks and the velocity of cloud application development are outpacing the speed at which security teams can protect their organizations.